- Counselors are available to help service members and spouses

 CONSUMER INFORMATION: ACS maintains an extensive selection of financial education materials as well as pamphlets, booklets, and information fact sheets on a variety of consumer issues.

 • PERSONAL FINANCIAL MANAGEMENT: Accredited Financial Counselors provide one-on-one counseling and education.
-Please see the attached list of regularly scheduled classes or request a class for your unit or organization on any financial topic of your interest, including personal financial management, saving and investments, credit and debt management, retirement and the Thrift Savings Plan.
+Please see the Touchpoint Training Schedule or request a class for your unit or organization on any financial topic of your interest, including personal financial management, saving and investments, credit and debt management, retirement and the Thrift Savings Plan.

 Are you financially fit?
 Take charge of your money by taking inventory of your situation with a CASH FLOW statement.

 • Useful sites:

 It is important to share our financial values with your children early on.
 Download this booklet for fun activities and articles for "Teaching Children About Money."

 • ARMY EMERGENCY RELIEF (AER): AER is a non-profit private organization established to provide emergency financial assistance to active duty and retired Soldiers by providing interest-free loans or grants.
 Financially distressed spouses and orphans of deceased military personnel may also apply for emergency assistance.
 Dependent spouses and children of active, retired, or deceased personnel may apply for educational scholarships disbursed through AER.
 The USAG Wiesbaden AER office also serves as a liaison with Navy/Marine Corps Relief, Air Force Aid Society, and Coast Guard Mutual Assistance.